 Then listen and start participating in the conversation.

-If you want to start applying these techniques effectively, you may want to lose some limiting scripts still barging through your head.
+If you want to start applying these techniques effectively, you may want to lose some limiting scripts.
 You might conceptualize yourself still in terms as: “I am not good enough to have friends” “I am just the quiet guy.”
 Or any other negative way you think about yourself.

 Screw that old programming.
-That isn’t really helping.
+That isn’t helping.
 Besides, it is not true.
-You can change – but part of that is upgrading mental configuration.
+You can change – but part of that is upgrading your mental configuration.

 So let’s start applying some more helpful mindsets.